 Early Years Foundation Stage (Reception)

-During the first week of term in September, we also carry out home visits for every child.
-This is a lovely way for parents and children to ask any remaining questions they may have and for the children to familiarise themselves with us again after the summer break.
+During the first week of term in September, we also have individual stay and play sessions in school.
+This is a lovely way for parents and children to ask any remaining questions they may have and for the children to familiarise themselves with us again after the summer break, in their classroom!
 It is very important to us that both parents and children feel safe and secure in September allowing the children to be confident, happy and ready to learn and have fun!

 Being School Ready